Doc Searls: Vendor relationship management

-Searls' two academic fellowships both began in 2006.
-At the Berkman Center for Internet & Society he leads ProjectVRM, which guides independent software development communities working on Vendor Relationship Management (VRM).
-The purpose of VRM is to equip individuals with tools that provide both independence from vendor "lock-in" and better means for engaging with vendors.
-VRM tools and methods also help individuals engage with government and other non-commercial organizations.
-At the Center for Information Technology and Society (CITS) at the University of California, Santa Barbara, Searls is studying both the nature of infrastructure and of the Internet as a form of infrastructure.
+Beginning in 2006, Searls held fellowships at two institutions.
+At the Berkman Klein Center for Internet & Society at Harvard University (2006–2010), he founded ProjectVRM, an initiative promoting Vendor Relationship Management (VRM) — tools intended to give individuals greater independence from vendor lock-in and better means of engaging with businesses on their own terms.
+At the Center for Information Technology and Society (CITS) at the University of California, Santa Barbara, where he has been a fellow since 2006, his focus has been on understanding the Internet as a form of infrastructure.

-In April 2012, his book The Intention Economy: When Customers Take Charge was published.
-Searls coined the term in an article for Linux Journal.
-He wrote: "The Intention Economy grows around buyers, not sellers.
-It leverages the simple fact that buyers are the first source of money, and that they come ready-made.
-You don't need advertising to make them."
+In April 2012, his book The Intention Economy: When Customers Take Charge was published by Harvard Business Review Press.
+Searls coined the term in an article for Linux Journal in March 2006.